-After years of moving every two to three years, the decision to finally settle in one place requires careful planning across multiple life areas.
+After years of moving every two to three years, the decision to finally settle in one place requires careful planning across multiple areas of life.
 The transition from a nomadic lifestyle to putting down roots requires evaluating:

 Veterans and military families who have grown used to moving often for service, have a lot to think about when choosing where to establish lasting roots.